 Design, Construction & Maintenance

 In 2012, Iowa State hired a Coordinator of Sustainable Design and Construction to provide additional leadership related to LEED certification.
 The ongoing work of Planning, Design and Construction, along with maintenance teams employed by Facilities Services, also help ensure that all buildings meet LEED standards.
-These practices and guidelines include installing cost-saving LED lights, planting "living roofs" that reduce storm water run-off and using recycled-content materials such as carpeting, dry wall, ceiling tile and steel to construct buildings, and ensuring all campus buildings are operated and maintained under a standard campus-wide indoor air quality management system, as well as a green cleaning protocol.
+These practices and guidelines include installing cost-saving LED lights, planting "living roofs" that reduce storm water run-off, using recycled-content materials such as carpeting, dry wall, ceiling tile and steel to construct buildings, and ensuring all campus buildings are operated and maintained under a standard campus-wide indoor air quality management system, as well as a green cleaning protocol.